mulderp/mulderp.github.com/_posts/2016-02-06-exploring-noble-and-blueiot.md

 Based on his [Noble](https://github.com/sandeepmistry/noble) library, it is possible to learn what Bluetooth Low Energy does.

-To follow the examples of this blog post, you need a peripheral, or a "beacon".
+But before coming to the JavaScript part, you need a peripheral, or a "beacon".
+Bluetooth is easier to graps if you can use a test vehicle.

 This can be anything, but I go with the [BlueIOT](https://www.tindie.com/products/FabLab/platinchen/) module.
 BlueIOT is based on the [BlueGiga BLE113](https://www.bluegiga.com/en-US/products/ble113-bluetooth-smart-module/).
 It has a couple of advantages compared to other solutions:

 * BlueIOT has a very small form factor and can be powered from a coin cell battery, sleeping currents can be smaller than 1 uA
-* BlueIOT uses a FCC/Bluetooth certified BLE module.
+* It uses a FCC/Bluetooth certified BLE module.
 This can save you time and costs if you want to develop your own Beacons later.
+* The module comes with an ATmega328p chip that can be easily programmed with the Arduino toolchain
-* Thanks to  the BLE113 Modul, a beacon can easily be scripted with [bgscript](http://ezoelectro.narod.ru/doc-pdf/ble112/BGScript_developer_guide_v2.5.pdf).
+* It is possible to update the module with OTA and  connectivity configuration could be scripted with [bgscript](http://ezoelectro.narod.ru/doc-pdf/ble112/BGScript_developer_guide_v2.5.pdf).
 This helps to separate application logic and communication logic, as well as reducing load on the host processor
-* The module comes with an ATmega328p chip that can be easily programmed with the Arduino toolchain
-* It is possible to update the module with OTA

-Besides the BlueIOT modules, there are a couple of alternatives:
+Besides the BlueIOT modules, there are a couple of alternatives to explore Bluetooth connectivity:

 * Michael Kroll has built a [BLE Arduino shield](https://github.com/michaelkroll/BLE-Shield) that you can buy from Seeedstudio
 * [RedbearLabs Arduino Shields and boards](http://redbearlab.com/bleshield/)  are interesting if you like the Arduino form factor, and come with a number of nice apps and examples